 Firefox in normal mode

-Firefox are well known for valuing your privacy as an internet user, but that doesn’t mean they don’t collect your data.
+Firefox is well known for valuing your privacy as an internet user, but that doesn’t mean they don’t collect your data.

 The areas they will collect your data from include: